Parents often ask me how to help children who are "shy." But what does "shy" even mean?

 6. Help your child learn how to make friends.

 Role play with your child how to notice and respond when another child initiates, how to join a game at the playground, how to introduce themselves to another child at a party, and how to initiate a playdate.
 For instance, kids who are successful in joining groups of kids usually observe first, and find a way to fit into the group, rather than just barging in.
 It can really help to read books about social skills with your child and then role play.
 Several good books are listed at the end of this article, for children of different ages.

 7. Coach your child to express her needs and stand up for herself in social situations.

-If you're concerned about your child's ability to stand up for himself, one good book to help you coach your child, offering scripts and strategies, is Scott Cooper's Sticks and Stones: 7 Ways Your Child Can Deal with Teasing, Conflict, and Other Hard Times.
-Several books for kids on how to handle bullying are listed at the end of this article.
-You may also want to read the article 11 Ways to Empower Your Child Against Bullying on this website, which has more specific suggestions and book recommendations.
+Several books for kids on how to stand up for themselves and handle bullying are listed at the end of this article.
+You may also want to read the article 12 Ways to Empower Your Child Against Bullying on this website, which has more specific suggestions and book recommendations.

 8. Don’t label your child as shy.

 Instead, acknowledge his worries and point out that he can overcome his fears.
 For instance,